Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/Server documentation.md

 }
 Save and exit the editor (in nano, press Ctrl+X, then Y and Enter to confirm).

-#### Explanation of each line:
+#### 📝 DETAILED BREAKDOWN OF EACH LINE:
 - listen 80; and listen [::]:80; // tells nginx server to listen to ipv4 and 1pv6 port 80 (HTTP)
-- Root /var/www/ main.krishnaajay.online;// specifies web root directory this is where nginx will look for files.
+- Root /var/www/ main.krishnaajay.online;// specifies web root directory, this is where nginx will look for files.
 - Index index.html index.htm;// sets the index files
-- Server name main.krishnaajay.online;// defines domani name that this server block will respond to.
-This needs to match the subdomain we use. www.main.krishnaajay.online is not needed as we are using a subdomain of an existing domain
+- Server name main. krishnaajay.online;// defines the domain name that this server block will respond to.
+This needs to match the subdomain we use. www.main.krishnaajay.online is not needed, as we are using a subdomain of an existing domain
 - location / { try_files $uri $uri/ =404;}// Since my website is operated as a static site directive is a common configuration.
-This tell Nginx to server file requested by user incase if not found try andd serve a directory and nothing matches again return a 404 Not Found.
+This tells Nginx to serve the file requested by the user, in case it is not found, try to serve a directory, and if nothing matches, return a 404 Not Found.
 This prevents Nginx from passing requests to the next server block or serving a default file.

-### STEP 9 ENABLE THIS CONFIGURATION BY CREATING A SYMLINK TO IT IN THE SITES-ENABLED DIRECTORY
+###🔗📁 STEP 9: ENABLE THIS CONFIGURATION BY CREATING A SYMLINK TO IT IN THE SITES-ENABLED DIRECTORY
 This command enables server block.
-Nginx reads config from sites-enabled/ on startup using a symlink so the actual files in sites-available/ is easily managable.
+Nginx reads config from sites-enabled/ on startup using a symlink, so the actual files in sites-available/are easily manageable.

 #### Linus command
 sudo ln -s /etc/nginx/sites-available/main.krishnaajay.online /etc/nginx/sites-enabled/
 sudo nginx -t
 sudo systemctl restart nginx

-### STEP 10 NGINX CONFIGURATION FOR SYNTAX ERRORS
+###🧪⚙️ STEP 10: CHECK NGINX CONFIGURATION FOR SYNTAX ERRORS
-The output should say “syntax is ok” and “test is successful” if Nginx parse all config files and report success or any errors.
+The output should say “syntax is ok” and “test is successful” if Nginx parse all config files and reports success or any errors.

 #### Linux command
 sudo nginx -t
-The output should say “syntax is ok” and “test is successful” if Nginx parse all config files and report success or any errors.
+The output should say “syntax is ok” and “test is successful” if Nginx parse all config files and reports success or any errors.

-#### Trouble shooting if you receive errors:
+####🔍🛠️ TROUBLESHOOTING IF YOU RECEIVE ERRORS:
-- server_names_hash_bucket_size- means domain name is long and default hash bucket size for server names is not enough.
+- server_names_hash_bucket_size- means the domain name is long, and the default hash bucket size for server names is not enough.
 - This error suggests increasing server_names_hash_bucket_size.
 How to fix it
-open /etc/nginx/nginx.conf look for line # server_names_hash_bucket_size 64;.
-Remove the # to set the bucket size to 64 Save the file and run nginx -t again.
+Open/etc/nginx/nginx.conf, look for line # server_names_hash_bucket_size 64;.
+Remove the # to set the bucket size to 64.
+Save the file and run nginx -t again.

 ### STEP 11 APPLY THE CHANGES BY RESTARTING OR RELOADING NGINX:
 Apply the new config without dropping connections.